Privacy Policy - June 2026

 Data Breach Notification

 In the event of a personal data breach, Grofar has established comprehensive procedures for responding promptly and effectively.
-We will notify affected individuals and the relevant supervisory authority (such as the ICO) without undue delay when legally required to do so, and where feasible, within 72 hours of becoming aware of the breach.
+We will notify the relevant supervisory authority, such as the ICO, without undue delay and, where feasible, within 72 hours of becoming aware of a reportable breach.
+Where a breach is likely to result in a high risk to affected individuals, we will also notify those individuals without undue delay.

 Our data breach notification will include: